richwass/eyedominance-website/user-manual.md

 - **Natural stance**: Stand comfortably, don't strain
 - **Straight arm**: Extend arm naturally, don't over-reach
 - **Steady finger**: Point directly at camera lens, keep finger still
-- **Eye focus**: Look at camera operator's face, not the phone screen
+- **Eye focus**: Look directly at the camera lens.
+Not your finger.
+Not the operator.
+Look continuously at the camera lens.

 ### Marking Accuracy
 - **Zoom in**: Use pinch gestures for precise marking